ctrlwebinc/django-php-ports/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is where your description should go.
+This package is independent from the Django framework, and is not endorsed by it, nor any of its contributors.

 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Contributing